-In 2018, it was revealed by The Times that sexual exploitation by Oxfam workers in Haiti, in 2010–11, had been covered up.
+In 2018, it was revealed by The Times that sexual exploitation by Oxfam workers in Haiti, from 2010 to 2011, had been covered up.
 But despite being recently cleared to apply for Government aid funds Oxfam is again facing allegations of bullying, mismanagement, and sexual exploitation by senior managers, this time in the Democratic Republic of Congo (DRC).

-Also in in February 2021 the UK Charity Commissioner reported that Oxfam had reformed extensively and had completed a three year period of regulation following the issues that arose in Haiti.
-This surprised the whistleblowers as the allegations relating to the issues with behaviour in the DRCC were outstanding and the investigation is ongoing, this in turn led to their letter being released to journalists.
-A spokesperson for Oxfam has stated “We are working hard to conclude the investigation fairly, safely and effectively”
+Also in February 2021, the UK Charity Commissioner reported that Oxfam had reformed extensively and had completed a three-year period of regulation following the issues that arose in Haiti.
+This surprised the whistle-blowers as the allegations relating to the issues with behavior in the DRCC were outstanding and the investigation is ongoing, this, in turn, led to their letter being released to journalists.
+A spokesperson for Oxfam has stated “We are working hard to conclude the investigation fairly, safely, and effectively”